 I felt a calling to my purpose through a glassy, bright smartphone.
 A tiny device with scribbles inside resembling hand-drawn loons and screenshots of accompanying text.
 It was paging out of Singing Wilderness by Sigurd Olson, sent to me by a new friend who lived in a land I’d never heard of: Ely, Minnesota.

 What was this dreamy lake country?
 What were these enchanting forests northwest of Lake Superior?
 I was immediately drawn to the phrase, ‘out-of-doors.’
 I read it aloud.
 I felt it on my tongue.
 I marinated on the cadences.
 How simple, how luxurious these three words felt when intertwined.
 It felt like a state of transition, a transformation and a shift in perspective.
 Most of all, it felt familiar.

-After graduating from the University of Missouri with degrees in Geography and English, I was working in mid-Missouri making maps.
+After graduating from degrees in English and Geography, I was working in mid-Missouri making maps.
 My creativity was restless, stifled in a world of data.
 I wanted to inspire people to action through stories.

 Soon enough, I was shuffling belongings into my car, bound for that small northern Minnesota town to tell tales of a downtown revitalization.
 Before I knew it, community gathered.
 Memories surfaced.
 Building histories turned into living entities all their own, sparked from stories of transformation.

 Within weeks of planting my feet, I was, quite literally, unearthing the town’s foundational narrative.
 I recognized the power of writing that endures, that moves people, that involves them in the process.